exactlab/airflow-slurm/implementaion_log.md

 sync subprocess with async trigger methods.
 Shared SSH connection extraction logic between operator and trigger for maintainability.
 All SLURM commands now use consistent command array format with proper argument separation.

+### Additional steps

+#### SSH key file support

+Added support for specifying custom SSH private key files via Airflow connection extras.
+This addresses scenarios where the default SSH agent keys are insufficient or where specific key files are required for cluster access.

+**Problem**: The initial SSH implementation relied solely on SSH agent authentication or default key locations.
+In production environments, specific private key files may be required that are not loaded in the SSH agent.

+**Solution**: Extended the SSH connection handling to support key file
+specification:

+- Modified `get_ssh_connection_details()` in `ssh_utils.py` to extract
+  `key_file` from connection extras and return it as a fourth tuple element:
+  `(host, username, port, key_file)`
+- Updated `_build_ssh_command()` in `SSHSlurmOperator` to add `-i key_file` SSH option when a key file is specified
+- Modified async SSH connection in `SSHSlurmTrigger` to pass `client_keys=key_file` to asyncssh when specified

+**Usage**: Users can now specify a custom SSH key by adding JSON to the Airflow connection's "Extra" field: ```json {"key_file": "/path/to/private/key"} ```

+This change maintains backward compatibility - if no key file is specified, the system falls back to SSH agent authentication as before.

+#### Async connection handling

+Resolved runtime error in triggers caused by mixing sync and async connection retrieval.
+Airflow 3 triggers run in async event loops where sync connection methods cause "AsyncToSync in same thread as async event loop" errors.

+**Problem**: `BaseHook.get_connection()` is synchronous but triggers execute in async contexts, causing runtime exceptions when retrieving SSH connection details.

+**Solution**: Created async version of connection handling:
+- Added `aget_ssh_connection_details()` in `ssh_utils.py` using async
+  `Connection.get()` from Airflow SDK
+- Updated `SSHSlurmTrigger` to import and use the async version
+- Maintained original sync function for operator usage

+This ensures proper async/await patterns in trigger contexts while preserving sync operation for operators.